Age 13-25 and living in Dorset or Somerset?

 I live at home but I was so anxious I rarely left the house.
 The Rendezvous staff talked to me and helped with practical things like benefits.
 They gave me challenges to boost my self-esteem, like helping an older person as a volunteer maths tutor, because I’ve studied A-level maths.
 I’m really proud of making a difference to someone else’s life.
 I feel more positive now and I’m thinking of going back to education.
 The Rendezvous have stayed in touch through the Covid crisis too.

 We continue to adapt to the needs of young people and have increased our knowledge and expertise in supporting mental health issues accordingly.
 We now work more closely than ever with our partners in schools and in health and social care.

-We are known for building positive relationships with young people and despite having to migrate our face to face services to telephone support and move our learning online we have continued to support young people throughout the coronavirus pandemic and came out as a stronger and more flexible organisation as a result.
+We are known for building positive relationships with young people and despite having to migrate our face-to-face services to telephone support and move our learning online we continued to support young people throughout the coronavirus pandemic and came out as a stronger and more flexible organisation as a result.

-We are a registered charity and are able to continue our work because of the generosity of local supporters and funding from trusts and foundations – less than 10% of our income comes from statutory sources.
+Funding – We are a registered charity and are able to continue our work because of the generosity of local supporters and funding from trusts and foundations – less than 15% of our income comes from statutory sources.
 We welcome support of all kinds – financial and gifts of time.
 You can donate to us online or find out about other ways to support us here.